Ask "Who", Not "What": Bitcoin Volatility Forecasting with Twitter Data: Related Work

-Stylized facts are not fully known in cryptocurrency markets, and it is not entirely clear what the economic value of cryptocurrencies is~\cite{Hayes2015,Bolt2016,nadarajah2017inefficiency}, which econometric models are relevant, and how price discovery~\cite{cheah2015speculative,kristoufek2015main,dimpfl2021nothing} or bubbles~\cite{BouchaudBTC,sornetteBTC} occur.
+Stylized facts are not fully known in cryptocurrency markets, and it is not entirely clear what the economic value of cryptocurrencies is~\cite{Hayes2015,Bolt2016,nadarajah2017inefficiency}, which econometric models are relevant, and how price discovery~\cite{cheah2015speculative,kristoufek2015main,dimpfl2021nothing} or bubbles~\cite{BouchaudBTC} occur.
 Therefore, cryptocurrency markets have been studied from various alternative perspectives, ranging from volatility and volume forecasting using standard econometric models~\cite{Katsiampa2017,GuoBifetAntulov18,antulov2021temporal}, to employing tools from systems dynamics~\cite{Ron2013BTC,ElBahrawy2017,AntTol18}.
 Various studies analysed the effect of external data from social media, news, search queries, sentiment, comments, replies on forums, and blockchain~\cite{Garcia2015, DeyBlock2020, nino_garch,beck2019sensing}.
 Typically, sentiment analysis is performed and combined with econometric models such as GARCH~\cite{rel_5_influence_social_snp} or deep learning models such as CNN~\cite{rel_2_Bitcoin_resp}.
 The impact of social media and other exogenous factors on price in both cryptocurrency and conventional markets suggests that prices respond to more than price history.
 The inclusion of data from social media, news feed or blockchain to improve forecasts has been studied widely~\cite{rel_9_comp_study,rel_5_influence_social_snp,rel_6_social_media_forecast,rel_7_twitter_pred_btc}.
-While it seems the impact of positive and negative sentiment is different~\cite{epstein}, literature suggests that this conclusion is not fully understood and may be case-dependent.
+While it seems the impact of positive and negative sentiment is different~\cite{epstein}, literature suggestions are inconclusive and potentially case-dependent.
+Finally, it is worth mentioning the class of Hawkes models~\cite{cao2017deephawkes,mei2017neural} have been used for the quantification of ``self-exciting'' processes of retweet dynamics on social media.